 Beehive Retirement and Assisted Living Community.

-Beehive Retirement and Assisted Living Community is Grade D, ranked in the bottom 37% of Washington memory care with 8 DSHS citations on record; last inspected Jun 2025.
+Beehive Retirement and Assisted Living Community is Ranked in the bottom 1% on citation severity among Washington peers with 20 DSHS citations on record; last inspected Nov 2025.

 A large home, reviewed on public record.